djmattyg007/meta/README.md

 #Meta

 A package that makes it easy to add meta tags to your views.
+This is a fork of Ryan Nelson's original package that does not include any framework-specific code.

 This package will work in any PHP application.

 ## Installation

-Run the following Composer command in your terminal, or simply add `'ryannielson/meta': '1.0.*'` to your composer.json file:
+Run the following Composer command in your terminal, or simply add `"mattyg/meta": "2.0.*"` to your composer.json file:

-    composer require ryannielson/meta:'1.0.*'
+    composer require mattyg/meta

 Then update Composer from the terminal: